-Under Stransky's baton, audiences experienced more types of concerts than ever before, including four distinct series of subscription concerts, two series in Brooklyn, and the Philharmonic’s first Young People’s concert in January 1914.
-Stransky increased the scope of the Orchestra’s tours and conducted their first recordings (for Columbia Records).
-Although Stransky virtually doubled ticket sales, the Orchestra’s increased administrative expenses weighed heavy in the balance.
-(Relief came in the form of a bequest from Joseph Pulitzer, the newspaper publisher who died in 1911, leaving over half a million dollars as a permanent endowment to the Philharmonic.)
-Stransky was also a composer of songs, orchestral and other instrumental music, including an operetta, Der General.
-He resigned from the Philharmonic in 1923; the following year, he gave up music and became an art dealer.
+Under Stránský’s baton, audiences experienced more types of concerts than ever before, including four distinct series of subscription concerts, two series in Brooklyn, and the Philharmonic’s first Young People’s concert on January 24, 1914, which featured guest vocalist Kitty Cheatham.
+Stránský increased the scope of the Orchestra’s tours and conducted its first recordings, performing Thomas’s Raymond Overture in January of 1917 for Columbia Records.
+Although Stránský virtually doubled ticket sales, the Orchestra’s increased administrative expenses weighed heavily in the balance.
+Serendipitously, relief came in the form of a bequest from Joseph Pulitzer, the newspaper publisher who died in 1911, leaving more than half a million dollars as a permanent endowment to the Philharmonic.